AleksVisDS/MLCvis/README.md

 Paper submitted at:

 ## Installation
 Just open the convis.html file in a browser or copy it to a webserver.
-No backend required!
+No backend required.

 ## Try it out!
 Load the files in `Example/` as instructed by the interface.